 On the technology front, the standard mbrace system includes a host of cloud-based goodies, including a concierge service, location-based traffic and weather updates, stolen vehicle location assistance, automatic collision notification and more.
 Available apps add internet browsing, Google local search with street view, Yelp reviews, Facebook access and news reports.
 Owners can even use an mbrance smartphone app to remotely lock, unlock or locate their CLS-Class.

 The CLS400 is powered by a 3.0-liter V6 engine that makes 329 horsepower and 354 lb-ft. of torque.
-Power is sent to the rear wheels via a seven-speed automatic transmission, and Mercedes' 4MATIC all-wheel drive system is available at an extra cost.
+Power is sent to the rear wheels via a nine-speed automatic transmission, and Mercedes' 4MATIC all-wheel drive system is available at an extra cost.

 The CLS550 is powered by an impressive 4.6-liter V8 that relies on twin turbochargers to make 402 horsepower and 443 lb-ft of torque.
 Both rear- and all-wheel drive models shift through a nine-speed automatic transmission.

 The V8-powered CLS reaches 60 mph from a stop in less than five seconds.
 It returns 17 mpg in the city and 24 mpg on the highway.